Watusi (film): Production

 The film was originally known as Return to King Solomon's Mines and was the first movie produced for the studio by Al Zimbalist since he signed a contract with them.
-Director Kurt Neumann had just made The Fly (1958) which was written by James Clavell and Clavell wrote the screenplay for this.
+Director Kurt Neumann had just made The Fly (1958), which was written by James Clavell, Watusi's screenwriter.
 Taina Elg was under contract to MGM at the time and had just made Les Girls for them.

 The film reuses some footage from a previous MGM adaptation of the novel, King Solomon's Mines (1950) starring Deborah Kerr and Stewart Granger.

 During filming, Irma Neumann, wife of director Kurt, died.
-A few weeks after filming completed, the director himself died as well.
+A few weeks after filming completed, the director himself also died.

 Reception

 Box office

 According to MGM records the film earned $695,000 in the US and Canada and $850,000 elsewhere resulting in a profit of $79,000.